vsouza/awesome-ios/README.md

 * [MSPeekCollectionViewDelegateImplementation](https://github.com/MaherKSantina/MSPeekCollectionViewDelegateImplementation) - A custom paging behavior that peeks the previous and next items in a collection view.
 * [SimpleSource](https://github.com/Squarespace/simple-source) - Easy and type-safe iOS table and collection views in Swift.
 * [Conv](https://github.com/bannzai/conv) - Conv smart represent UICollectionView data structure more than UIKit.
+* [CheckmarkCollectionViewCell](https://github.com/yonat/CheckmarkCollectionViewCell) - UICollectionViewCell with checkbox when it isSelected and empty circle when not - like Photos.app "Select" mode.

 #### Expandable Cell